 - Inductance: 1.7 mH per coil

 The following diagram shows the stepper motor dimensions in mm.
 The dimension labeled “Length” is 30 mm.
-The output shaft has a length of 15 mm and a diameter of 4 mm, and it works with our 4mm universal mounting hub.
-Though not shown in the diagram, the output is a D-shaft with a section that is flattened by 0.5 mm.
-This is a NEMA 8-size motor.
+The output D-shaft has a length of 15 mm and a 4 mm diameter with a section that is flattened by 0.5 mm.
+This shaft works with our 4 mm universal mounting hub.

 Stepper Motor Applications

 Stepper motors are generally used in a variety of applications where precise position control is desirable and the cost or complexity of a feedback control system is unwarranted.
 Here are a few applications where stepper motors are often found:

 - Hard drives

 Note: This stepper motor is SOYO part number SY20STH30-0604A.